PriyaGanesan2/Final-Project-statistical-Modelling-with-Python/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-## The objective of this project is to create a statistical model using Python.
+### The objective of this project is to create a statistical model using Python.
 This involves fetching data from City Bikes, Foursquare, and Yelp APIs.
 A decision is made to choose data from either Yelp or Foursquare, depending on its suitability for a specific point of interest.
 For City Bikes, the bike station locations are focused on Toronto.
 The chosen data pertains to vegetarian restaurants and libraries around Toronto, gathered from Yelp.
 The collected information from City Bikes and Yelp is then combined.
 ## The subsequent Exploratory Data Analysis (EDA) phase encompasses visually exploring, cleaning, and preparing the data, in addition to conducting hypothesis testing.
 The ultimate goal of the project is to construct a statistical model that can analyze relationships and make predictions.
 The emphasis is particularly on understanding the impact of independent variables on the dependent variable.

 ## Process
 ## Part 1
-## Explore API Structure:
+## 1)Explore API Structure:
-## Investigated the structure of the CityBikes API to understand its components.
+    1.Investigated the structure of the CityBikes API to understand its components.
-## Executed queries to the API and analyzed the format of the returned data.
+    2.Executed queries to the API and analyzed the format of the returned data.
-## City Selection and Bike Station Retrieval:
+## 2)City Selection and Bike Station Retrieval:
-## Selected a specific city covered by the CityBikes API to focus on.
+    1.Selected a specific city covered by the CityBikes API to focus on.
-## Retrieved information on all available bike stations within the chosen city using the API.
+    2.Retrieved information on all available bike stations within the chosen city using the API.
-## Data Extraction for Each Bike Station:
+## 3)Data Extraction for Each Bike Station:
-## For each bike station identified, utilized the API to extract relevant details such as latitude, longitude, and the number of available bikes.
+    For each bike station identified, utilized the API to extract relevant details such as latitude, longitude, and the number of available bikes.
-## JSON Parsing into Pandas DataFrame:
+## 4)JSON Parsing into Pandas DataFrame:
-## Parsed the JSON objects obtained from the API into a structured Pandas dataframe for ease of analysis and manipulation.
+    1.Parsed the JSON objects obtained from the API into a structured Pandas dataframe for ease of analysis and manipulation.
-## Notebook Completion - city_bikes.ipynb:
+    2. copy the result in a csv file : Final-Project-statistical-Modelling-with-Python/bike_info_csv.csv 3.Notebook Completion - city_bikes.ipynb: Final-Project-statistical-Modelling-with-Python/notebooks/city_bikes.ipynb
-## Completed the Jupyter notebook named city_bikes.ipynb to showcase the step-by-step execution of the tasks mentioned above.
-## Demonstrated the process of exploring the API, retrieving bike station data, extracting relevant information, and converting it into a Pandas dataframe.
+## 5)Demonstrated the process of exploring the API, retrieving bike station data, extracting relevant information, and converting it into a Pandas dataframe.
-The completed notebook city_bikes.ipynb demonstrates the above steps
+## Link to the completed notebook demonstrates the above steps : Final-Project-statistical-Modelling-with-Python/notebooks/city_bikes.ipynb

 ## Part 2
 ## Connect to Foursquare API and yelp API to extract Data.

-## For each of the bike stations in Part 1, query both APIs to retrieve information for the indian restaurants of Toronto location.
+## For each of the bike stations in Toronto from Part 1, query both APIs to retrieve information for vegeratian restaurants and Libraries

-## Created a DataFrame for the Yelp results and Foursquare results.
-Created csv files.
+## Created a DataFrame for Yelp results and Foursquare results and store this in csv files.
+    YELP : Final-Project-statistical-Modelling-with-Python/yelp.csv
+    FOURSQUARE:Final-Project-statistical-Modelling-with-Python/foursquare.csv

 ## Compared the quality of the Yelp and Foursquare API data.
-Yelp API provided more complete data as mentioned in above steps.

-## Yelp provides a greater coverage in terms of the number of poi fetched for vegeratian restaurants and libraries in Toronto compared to Foursquare.
+    Yelp provides a greater coverage in terms of the number of poi fetched for vegeratian restaurants and libraries in Toronto compared to Foursquar

 ## Results

 Foursquare Vegetarina resturants - 140
 Foursquare library - 135

 Top 10 Vegetarian Restaurants From Foursquare

 <div>